JerboaBurrow/SimpleFastOpenAtomicVisualiser/DOCUMENTATION.md

 > [!important]
 > SFOAV can process ```.xyz```, ```.extxyz```, and DL_POLY ```CONFIG```, ```REVCON``` and ```HISTORY``` files.
 If the file name does not match these patterns all types will be attempted.

-This will bring up the view centring the atoms in ```struct.xyz```.
+This will bring up the view centring the atoms in ```struct.xyz``` in the first frame (if applicable).
 The camera is centered on (0, 0, 0) and can be moved in spherical coordinates relative to it.
 The atoms can also be translated relative to (0, 0, 0).

+> [!note]
+> Reading of structure files is done in a background thread.
+For large structure files you may be presented with a loading screen.
+An intel i7-4790K and Kingston A400 SATA SSD is capable of around 1,000,000 (positions only) atoms per second read.

+If the structure file is a trajectory you may scan through its frames moving forward of backward in time using F and B respectively.

+> [!note]
+> When reading HISTORY files or XYZ/EXTXYZ with multiple frames, SFOAV will cache the filepositions (not data) of each frame in the background.
+For large trajectory files this may take some time, but you will always be able to play up to the most recently cached frame.

 At runtime the following key-controls can be used: